 TL;DR (Too Long; Didn’t Read)

-Creating a solid brand for your business doesn’t have be a muddy process.
-Branding is a culmination of
+Creating a solid brand for your business doesn’t have to be a muddy process.
+Branding is a culmination of 5 essential parts

 - Having a clearly defined purpose – Your business needs to have direction so you do drift into the marketing abyss.